-- 1. Training to effectively activate the Emergency Response Plan will take place a minimum of once each year. - 2.
-Training will include information to appropriate departments on blood borne pathogens, CPR, defibrillator usage, emergency exits, fire extinguishers, first aid, floor plans, building mechanicals, etc.
+1. Training to effectively activate the Emergency Response Plan will take place a minimum of once each year.

+- 2. Training will include information to appropriate departments on blood borne pathogens, CPR, defibrillator usage, emergency exits, fire extinguishers, first aid, floor plans, building mechanicals, etc. - 3.
+Police, security and emergency personnel are invited on campus for tours of our facilities. - 4.
+Police and security are invited to speak to our new students during fall orientation.